 The founding school in the Trust, Waterloo is entering its most stable period in recent years, with a full complement of senior leaders and a very good quality of education being provided across all year groups.
 The Headteacher is very keen to further develop the relationship with other local schools.
 There has been a lot of interest, locally and nationally in the academy's curriculum offer, we continue to develop this and hope the interest this has generated will lead to other schools taking more of an interest in our successes.
-Support is being offered in autumn term 2020 to a school in Cumbria deemed vulnerable, the headteacher (although not yet substantive) is keen to explore the opportunity of joining a Trust, the school itself is already an academy convertor but not part of a Trust.
+Support is still offered to a school in Cumbria deemed vulnerable, the Headteacher is keen to explore the opportunity of joining a Trust and are now being active in seeking this opportunity.
+The school itself is already an academy convertor but not part of a Trust.
+Further discussions with the academy's Headteacher are very positive.
+Zest are keen to welcome the school.